Mailand©Ben Kuhlmann

 Throughout the year, our programme focuses on different themes.
-Those address topics from everyday life, give the programme a lively structure, and bring different dimensions of design to life.
+They address topics from everyday life, give the programme a lively structure, and bring different dimensions of design to life.

 Our Vision